Cirkit Designer Logo

 Below is an example of controlling a DC motor using the L298P and Arduino UNO:

-// Define L298P control pins
+// Define motor control pins

-const int enableA = 9; // Enable pin for motor A
+const int enableA = 9; // Enable pin for Motor A

-const int input1 = 8; // Input 1 for motor A
+const int input1 = 8; // Input 1 for Motor A

-const int input2 = 7; // Input 2 for motor A
+const int input2 = 7; // Input 2 for Motor A

 void setup() {

-// Set control pins as outputs
+// Set motor control pins as outputs

 pinMode(enableA, OUTPUT);